 Should a Literature Review be Critical?
 Tips How to do it

 A literature review should be critical.
 Literature reviews should provide critical analysis.
 Your opinion should be known and clear in the context of the literature.
-Your voice should be heard and the viewpoints summarized.
+Your voice should be heard, and your viewpoints should be summarized.

-A literature review can be critical because if that is the best way to present the gaps found in the research.
-A critical analysis in your literature review helps answer questions that are left open in research.
+A literature review can be critical if that is the best way to present the gaps found in the research.
+A critical analysis in your literature review helps answer questions left open in research.

-Conflicts in researches are also presented perfectly by being critical of sources in the literature review.
+Conflicts in research are also presented perfectly by being critical of sources in the literature review.

 By adopting a critical review of literature, one can look at other writers’ arguments in a deeper context and with a more comprehensive view.

 At the same time, a critical literature review will be able to use one finding to critique or question another writer’s findings or argument.
-It simply helps one to have multiple looks at an argument presented by a writer, but in line with one’s own thesis.
+It simply helps one to have multiple looks at an argument presented by a writer but in line with one’s thesis.

 You can hire literature review writers to write your review if you cannot be able to go to such depths to do the job well.
 We have the best writers for that.